 Today RSCCD is one of the largest community college districts in California.
 RSCCD includes two colleges, one of the state's oldest community colleges, Santa Ana College, and one of its newest, Santiago Canyon College.
-In Spring 2022, RSCCD served 8,323,18 credit students and 5,631.70 non-credit students.

 History

 In 1915, Santa Ana College began as a department of Santa Ana High School with 26 students and 11 teaching faculty.
 It was the second junior college founded in Orange County and is the fourth oldest in all of California.